-The community is encouraged to adopt the relevant terminology used in these Guidelines as defined in Appendix B
+The community is encouraged to adopt the relevant terminology used in these Guidelines as defined in Appendix B.

 Additional Notes

-For Guideline 6(a): Registries may take X months from the publication of these guidelines to implement the LGR format for IDN Tables.

-For Guideline 13: The use of “uniform” here means that (i) two variant code points or variant code point sequences in one IDN Table cannot be non-variant code points or non-variant code point sequences in another IDN Table implemented under the same TLD, and (ii) all code points in all the IDN Tables using a particular script under the same TLD must be collectively considered for analysis of variants of code points for each of these IDN Tables.
+For Guideline 13: The use of “uniform” here means that (i) two variant code points or variant code point sequences in one IDN Table cannot be non-variant code points or non-variant code point sequences in another IDN Table implemented under the same TLD, and (ii) all code points in all the IDN Tables under the same TLD must be collectively considered for analysis of variants of code points for each of these IDN Tables.
 These two measures are suggested to prevent cases of IDN Variant Labels being generated by different IDN Tables under the same TLD to be allocated to different registrants.

 For Guideline 13: Registries may use relevant work for the Root Zone LGR and other sources to determine the variant sets.